addrummond/jsonstream/Readme.md

 The JSON standard specifies only the syntactic format of numeric literals.
 The interpretation of very large and very small values may therefore vary.
-JSONStream does not automatically parse numeric literals and therefore does not force any particular handling of out of range literals or other edge cases.
+JSONStream does not automatically parse numeric literals and so does not force any particular handling of out of range literals or other edge cases.

 The convenience methods `AsInt`, `AsInt32`, `AsInt64`, `AsFloat32`, and